Causal Discovery in Linear Structural Causal Models with Deterministic Relations: Proof of main theorem

 {\it{Model 1:}}

 which corresponds to the $s_{j_0}$ component in $x_k$ being caused only by the causal effect from $x_{i_0}$.

 {\it{Model 2:}}

 which corresponds to the $s_{j_0}$ component being caused only by the exogenous connection from $s_{j_0}$.
-On the contrary, if the unique component $s_{j_0}$ is not exogenously connected to $x_k$, then we can use this unique component to compute the total causal effect from $x_{i_0}$ to $x_k$ (i.e., $\tilde{a}_{k i_0}$) and use this to figure out if there exist exogenous connections from the remaining components in $\tilde{s}_{i_0}$ to $x_k$.
+In contrast, if the unique component $s_{j_0}$ is not exogenously connected to $x_k$, then we can use this unique component to compute the total causal effect from $x_{i_0}$ to $x_k$ (i.e., $\tilde{a}_{k i_0}$), which in turn can be used to determine if there exist exogenous connections from the remaining components in $\tilde{s}_{i_0}$ to $x_k$.

 Notice that an observed variable $x_i$ may have multiple unique components in the unique component set $U_{k}(i)$.
-This does not violate the irreducibility assumption, because when we are recovering the causal structure of $x_k$, we are only considering the submatrix of $\tilde{\bW}$ corresponding to the observed variables in $\mathcal{P}_k$.
 Suppose there exists another source $s_{l_0}$ which is a unique component of $x_{i_0}$ and is not exogenously connected to $x_k$, while the unique component $s_{j_0}$ of $x_{i_0}$ is exogenously connected to $x_k$.
 Since we have no prior information about which of the two unique components is not exogenously connected to $x_k$, there are two candidate models that we cannot distinguish between: In each of these two models, the total causal effect from $x_{i_0}$ to $x_k$ is calculated using one of the two unique components in $x_{i_0}$, and there is an extra exogenous connection from the other unique component.
 Thus none of the unique components in $U_k(i)$ can be exogenously connected to $x_k$.
+Note that having multiple unique components for a single observed variable does not contradict the irreducibility assumption.
+This is because unique components are defined over the source mixtures of the possible parents of $x_k$, i.e., $\tilde{\setS}_k$, and irreducibility assumption is defined over the whole mixing matrix.

 \textbf{Case (ii). } Suppose there exists an index $i_0$ such that ${\rm{Comp}}(\tilde{s}_{i_0})\cap {\rm{Comp}}(\tilde{s}_k) \neq \emptyset $.
 Let $s_{j_0}\in {\rm{Comp}}(\tilde{s}_{i_0})\cap {\rm{Comp}}(\tilde{s}_k)$, i.e., $s_{j_0}$ is exogenously connected to both $x_{i_0}$ and $x_k$, where $x_{i_0}$ does not have unique components.